Giwi/quantumviz-practice/README.md

 ## Analyze project

 The file `index.html` is the entrypoint of our app.
 It refers (and load) the [Polymer](https://www.polymer-project.org/) framework.

 ```html
 <script src="./bower_components/webcomponentsjs/webcomponents-loader.js"></script>
 ```

-And then import a Webcomponent called `quantumviz-practice-app` with
+And then import a Web-Component called `quantumviz-practice-app` with

 ```html
  <link rel="import" href="./src/quantumviz-practice-app/quantumviz-practice-app.html">